tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 - I don't understand why `infer_j` returns a type variable.
 Why not return a monotype instead?
 That's what you would do in a real implementation.

 - "I think this involves identifying call graphs and strongly connected components within those graphs" this is right.

-- "And, interestingly enough, a let-bound empty list will have type scheme forall 'a. 'a list" lists are immutable, right?
-Otherwise you can't generalize the type, see e.g. https://ocaml.org/manual/4.2/polymorphism.html#ss:valuerestriction.

 - "It would be nice to support this but I don‚Äôt know how right now."
 I also don't know.
 If you figure it out you should publish about it :-)